Multimedia Player Software Vulnerabilities

 Our unique Cyber Threat Intelligence aims to determine the ongoing research of actors to anticipiate their acitivities.
 Observing exploit markets on the Darknet, discussions of vulnerabilities on mailinglists, and exchanges on social media makes it possible to identify planned attacks.
 Monitored actors and activities are classified whether they are offensive or defensive.
 They are also weighted as some actors are well-known for certain products and technologies.
 And some of their disclosures might contain more or less details about technical aspects and personal context.
 The world map highlights active actors in real-time.

-Affected Products (112): ABBS Software Audio Media Player, Adobe AIR, Adobe Flash, Adobe Flash Media Server, Adobe Flash Media Server 2, Adobe Flash Player, Adobe Flash Player For Linux, Adobe Flash Player for Linux, Adobe Flash Professional, Adobe Shockwave, Adobe Shockwave Player, Apple Darwin Streaming Server, Apple itunes, Apple iTunes, Apple QuickTime, Apple Quicktime, Apple Quicktime Darwin Mp3 Broadcaster, Apple QuickTime MPEG-2 Playback Component, Apple Quicktime Pictureviewer, Apple QuickTime PictureViewer, Apple Quicktime Streaming Server, Audacious Media Player Team AdPlug, Bento4, Bento4 Encryption, Bento4 mp4dump, Bento4 mp4encrypt, Bento4 mp42ts, Bestwebsharing Groovy Media Player, Castillobueno CCMPlayer, Cdmi A2 Media Player Pro, Cisco Digital Media Player 4300g, EffectMatrix Total Video Player, Ffmpeg, Foliovision FV Flowplayer Video Player, FV Flowplayer Video Player, GNU MPlayer, Gomlab GOM Media Player, GraceMedia Media Player Plugin, Guliverkli Media Player Classic, gxine, HTML5 Video Player with Playlist plugin, iTinySoft Studio Total Video Player, KDE KMplayer, KDE KMPlayer, KMPlayer, libav, Libav, libavcodec, libavformat, libavif, Macromedia Flash, Macromedia Flash Communication Server, Macromedia Flash Media Server, Macromedia Flash Player, Media Player Classic, Merak Media Player, Microsoft Media Player, Microsoft Silverlight, Move Networks Inc Move Media Player, MPlayer, Mplayer2, Mplayerhq MPlayer, Nokia Multimedia Player, NullSoft WinAmp, Pay Per Media Player, Pirateradio Destiny Media Player, Real RealOne, Real RealPlayer, RealNetworks RealOne, RealNetworks RealOne Player, RealNetworks RealPlayer, RealNetworks RealPlayer Enterprise, RealNetworks RealPlayer SP, RealPlayer, Realtek Realtek Media Player, Real Networks RealPlayer, Rob Schultz Media Player Classic, Rodrigo Polo Stream Video Player, Rosoftengineering Rosoft Media Player, SMPlayer, Songbird Songbird Media Player, SourceForge WebMplayer, Spider Video Player Module, TFM MMPlayer, Trilogic Media Player, UltraPlayer UltraPlayer Media Player, VideoLAN VLC, VideoLAN VLC Media Player, Viewpoint Media Player, VLC Media Player, VLC Media Player, VPlayer VPlayer Video Player, Web-Dorado Spider Video Player, Webdorado Spider Video Player, WebMplayer, Western Digital TV Live Hub, Western Digital TV Media Player, Winamp Nullsoft Winamp, WP Silverlight Media Player, xine, XINE, Xine, xine-lib, xine-ui, xine gxine, xine xine-lib, Xine xine-lib, xine xine-ui, Xinehq Xine Lib, Xinet K-AShare, Xinetd, xinetd
+Affected Products (117): ABBS Software Audio Media Player, Adobe AIR, Adobe Flash, Adobe Flash Media Server, Adobe Flash Media Server 2, Adobe Flash Player, Adobe Flash Player For Linux, Adobe Flash Player for Linux, Adobe Flash Professional, Adobe Shockwave, Adobe Shockwave Player, Apple Darwin Streaming Server, Apple iTunes, Apple itunes, Apple iTunes U, Apple QuickTime, Apple Quicktime, Apple Quicktime Darwin Mp3 Broadcaster, Apple QuickTime MPEG-2 Playback Component, Apple Quicktime Pictureviewer, Apple QuickTime PictureViewer, Apple Quicktime Streaming Server, Audacious Media Player Team AdPlug, Axiomatic Bento4, Bento4, Bento4 Encryption, Bento4 mp4dump, Bento4 mp4encrypt, Bento4 mp42ts, Bestwebsharing Groovy Media Player, Castillobueno CCMPlayer, Cdmi A2 Media Player Pro, Cisco Digital Media Player 4300g, EffectMatrix Total Video Player, Ffmpeg, Foliovision FV Flowplayer Video Player, FV Flowplayer Video Player, FV Flowplayer Video Player Plugin, GNU MPlayer, Gomlab GOM Media Player, GraceMedia Media Player Plugin, Guliverkli Media Player Classic, gxine, HTML5 Video Player with Playlist plugin, iTinySoft Studio Total Video Player, KDE KMplayer, KDE KMPlayer, KMPlayer, libav, Libav, libavcodec, libavformat, libavif, Macromedia Flash, Macromedia Flash Communication Server, Macromedia Flash Media Server, Macromedia Flash Player, Media Player Classic, Merak Media Player, Microsoft Media Player, Microsoft Silverlight, Move Networks Inc Move Media Player, MPlayer, Mplayer2, Mplayerhq MPlayer, Nokia Multimedia Player, NullSoft WinAmp, Pay Per Media Player, Pirateradio Destiny Media Player, Real RealOne, Real RealPlayer, RealNetworks RealOne, RealNetworks RealOne Player, RealNetworks RealPlayer, RealNetworks RealPlayer Enterprise, RealNetworks RealPlayer SP, RealPlayer, Realtek Realtek Media Player, Real Networks RealPlayer, Rob Schultz Media Player Classic, Rodrigo Polo Stream Video Player, Rosoftengineering Rosoft Media Player, Samsung Video Player, SMPlayer, Songbird Songbird Media Player, SourceForge WebMplayer, Spider Video Player Module, TFM MMPlayer, Trilogic Media Player, UltraPlayer UltraPlayer Media Player, VideoLAN VLC, VideoLAN VLC Media Player, Video Player for YouTube Plugin, Viewpoint Media Player, VLC Media Player, VLC Media Player, VPlayer VPlayer Video Player, Web-Dorado Spider Video Player, Webdorado Spider Video Player, WebMplayer, Western Digital TV Live Hub, Western Digital TV Media Player, Winamp Nullsoft Winamp, WP Silverlight Media Player, xine, XINE, Xine, xine-lib, xine-ui, xine gxine, xine xine-lib, Xine xine-lib, xine xine-ui, Xinehq Xine Lib, Xinet K-AShare, Xinetd, xinetd